Alexissmart1/visual-systems-logbook/lab 5/readme.md

 The start and end coordinates of each line segment is used to define the starting and ending point of the line which is plotted as overlay on the image.

 > How many line segments are detected?
 Why it this not 5, the number of peaks found?

+The function houghlines returns more than one segment per peak.
+This means that it finds all collinear segments that were detected along each line, a peak may correspond to many disconnected segments along a line.
+The MinLength function discards segments that are shorter than 7 pixels and FillGap will merge segments that are within 5 pixels.

 > Explore how you may detect more lines and different lines (e.g. those orthogonal to the ones detected).

 > Optional: Matlab also provides the function **_imfindcircles( )_**, which uses Hough Transform to detect circles instead of lines.
 You are left to explore this yourself.
 You will find two relevant image files for cicle detection: *_'circles.tif'_* and *_eight.png_* in the *_assets_* folder.